-Based on the known functionality of linear accelerometers, when a device is oriented at a certain angle from flat and the device is rotating at slow angular speeds about the Z-axis, it is not possible to detect changes in acceleration.
-The angle at which the device no longer detects the orientation change is referred to as the "Z-lockout angle" (Figure 8).
+The MMA8652FC orientation detection algorithm confirms the reliability of the function with a configurable Z-lockout angle.
+Based on the known functionality of linear accelerometers, it is not possible to rotate the device about the Z-axis, to detect change in acceleration at slow angular speeds.
+The angle at which the device no longer detects the orientation change is referred to as the "Z-lockout angle" (see Figure 8).
+The device operates down to 14° from the flat position.